Coop-WD: Cooperative Perception with Weighting and Denoising for Robust V2V Communication: Related work

 \subsection{Cooperative perception}

 Conventional single CAV perception faces inherent limitations, such as occlusion and limited field-of-view, which can result in inaccurate detection.
-To address these challenges, cooperative perception has garnered increasing interest in recent years.
+To address these limitations, cooperative perception has garnered increasing interest in recent years.

 The pioneer of early fusion was Cooper \cite{cooper}, which was proposed to conduct a study on point cloud level fusion for enhanced detection ability.
 The work in \cite{early1} proposed a central system to fuse point cloud data from multiple infrastructure sensors.
 Late fusion \cite{late1,late2,guang1} is another practical technique to achieve cooperative perception where the perception outputs of CAVs are shared to create the final results.
 The work in \cite{late1} proposed a two-layer architecture that handles object detection and tracking, where the information matrix fusion (IMF) algorithm was adopted to fuse the received data.
-Authors in \cite{late2} proposed a peer-to-peer architecture in which other CAVs transmitted the outputs of 3D bounding boxes to the ego vehicle.
+The authors in \cite{late2} proposed a peer-to-peer architecture in which other CAVs transmitted the outputs of 3D bounding boxes to the ego vehicle.
 A new late fusion scheme was proposed in \cite{guang1} to leverage intermediate features in late fusion to enhance the robustness against wireless attenuation.